Skip to content

 FAQ

-What documents are accepted as proof of address for opening a UK bank account?
+What documents are accepted as proof of address for opening an Australian bank account?

-UK banks typically accept utility bills (gas, electric, water) dated within the last 3 months, council tax statements for the current tax year, bank or building society statements from another institution dated within 3 months, HMRC correspondence dated within 12 months and a current UK driving licence showing the residential address.
+Australian banks typically accept utility bills (gas, electricity, water) dated within the last 3 months, council rates notices for the current year, bank or building society statements from another institution dated within 3 months, ATO correspondence dated within 12 months, and a current state driver licence showing the residential address.
 Mobile phone bills are generally not accepted.

 Can a digital PDF serve as proof of address?